 Oceanic longline fishing is a technique used to target pelagic and demersal finfish and shark species.
-Longline fishing commenced in the southern oceans in the 1950's, and longline fisheries operate in almost all Australian waters today.
+Longline fishing commenced in the southern oceans and operates in almost all Australian waters today.
 The impact of longline fishing activities on seabirds was not fully realised until the 1980's when seabird bycatch was first reported and then documented.